fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 Content-length: 0
 ```

-On the [Fluentd](http://fluentd.org) server side the output should look
-like this:
+The Fluentd logs should look like this:

 ```
 $ fluentd -c in_http.conf